-How to avoid it: If you no longer use a credit card and would like to close it, consider keeping it open until after you close your loan.
+How to avoid it: If you no longer use a credit card and would like to close it, consider keeping it open until after you close your mortgage loan.
 You can even keep an account open with a $0 balance as long as the creditor allows it.

 Large deposits into your bank accounts

-How to avoid it: If you transfer money, receive a gift, or liquidate assets, be sure to hold on to the supporting documentation.
+How to avoid it: If you transfer money, receive a gift, or liquidate assets, hold on to the supporting documentation.

 Making major purchases

 The pitfall: Whether you finance a major purchase or pay in cash, the change in your bank account, credit usage, or credit report will alert your mortgage loan officer to changes that don’t match the initial paperwork.

 A lender begins to wonder if you’re truly responsible with your funds (why buy a brand new car when you’re already buying a home?).
 If you’re suddenly out thousands of dollars, your interest rate or even qualification could be jeopardized.

 How to avoid it: There’s no great way to make a big purchase and apply for a mortgage loan simultaneously.